Remi-dee/DSA-with-Remi/README.md

 # DSA with me
-This is a my personal DSA workspace where i learn and think everything DSA.
+This is my personal DSA workspace where i learn and think everything DSA.